mehrvarz/rtcchat/README.md

 A WebRTC peer-to-peer chat service written in Go

-rtcchat helps two browsers establish a direct p2p data link.
+rtc chat helps two browsers establish a direct p2p data link.

 Q: What does it take to connect two browsers, both behind NAT?<br/>
 A: One secret word.